 Note that this analysis isn't the same as evaluating how well the interface is designed, or how efficiently it enables readers to accomplish tasks.
 You're not simply reviewing the interface, as you might in the comments section in an online app store.
-Nor is this a UXD assignment, though you may find yourself drawing on some of those skills if you're in the UXD concentration.
-Rather, this assignment is more like ideological analysis, where you're paying attention to subtext and effects, not simply decoding the intentions and biases of the designers (those they may be relevant, to the extent we can determine what they are).
+Rather, this is more like ideological analysis, where you're paying attention to subtext and effects, not simply decoding the intentions and biases of the designers (those they may be relevant, to the extent we can determine what they are/were).